myDevicesIoT/cayenne-docs/docs/GETTINGSTARTED.md

 ### Connect your ES8266 to Cayenne

-After setting up your PC/Mac computer with the Arduino IDE and the Cayenne MQTT Library, you are ready to install Cayenne onto your device.
-Continue with Step 3 of the ESP8266 installation, where you will connect your board with Cayenne.
+After setting up your PC/Mac computer with the Arduino IDE and the Cayenne MQTT ESP Library, you are ready to install Cayenne onto your device.
+Continue with Step 3 of the ESP8266 installation, where you will connect your board to Cayenne.

 <p style="text-align:center"><br/><img src="https://mydevices.com/wp-content/uploads/2017/12/ESP8266-Step-3-Connect.png" width="600" height="354" alt="ESP8266 Step 3 Connect"></p>

 Open the included sketch file example for connecting your board to Cayenne.
 You can obtain this example from Arduino IDE by clicking on **File -> Examples -> Cayenne-MQTT-ESP**.
 Alternatively, you can open the GitHub repository by clicking on the GitHub button next to the board you will be using on the *Connect* screen.

-**Add WiFi Password & MQTT Credentials**
+**Add Network & MQTT Credentials**

-The example sketch file includes everything we need to connect to Cayenne and publish our first set of test data, but it is missing our WiFi Password and unique MQTT credentials that will allow us to connect this device into our account.
+The example sketch file includes everything we need to connect to Cayenne and publish our first set of test data, but it is missing our WiFi SSID, Password and unique MQTT credentials that will allow us to connect this device into our account.
 Let’s add those now.

 All of the required account information we need can be found on the *Connect* screen.
 Refer to this screen and copy & paste your **MQTT Username**, **MQTT Password** and **Client ID** into the sketch file.
 The example sketch file includes placeholders for these values, so we just need to update them with the values provided to us on our dashboard.